Deadly wildfire near The Dalles being investigated as suspected arson

 Evacuations

 Level 3 (GO!) evacuation notices have been issued for several areas southeast of The Dalles.
-More than 900 homes were in the Level 3 or Level 2 (Be Set) evacuaation areas, as of Wednesday night.
+More than 900 homes were in the Level 3 or Level 2 (Be Set) evacuation areas, as of Wednesday night.
+Level 3 evacuations included the town of Moro and Grass Valley.
+Wasco is under a Level 2 evacuation notice.

 The information line for the Substation Fire is 503-597-8076.
 Wasco County's information line about the fire is 541-506-2792.
 Sherman County's information line is 541-506-2792.